 10.38.9.4.4 Multiple RSF transmissions in a slot with NB assist

 The operation of multiple RSF transmissions in a slot with NB assist is shown in Figure 42.
 The control phase is conducted by sending a One-to-many Poll Compact frame in the NB channel.
 After control phase, a One-to-many Poll Compact frame is transmitted to trigger RSF transmissions.
-After the RSF transmission occurs, the measurement report phase is proceeded by sending ranging report Compact frames in the NB channel from the responders to the initiator.
+After the RSF transmission occurs, the measurement report phase is proceeded by sending ranging report Compact frames in the NB channel from the responders to the initiator and/or from the initiator to responders.

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: